Can't find an answer to your question? Send us an email, email@example.com.

 - Seek approval for your course from the faculty curriculum committee.

-- Submit a request to develop an online course to the Office of Continuing and Distance Education.
+- Submit a Distributed/Distance Learning Agreement to develop an online course to the Office of Continuing and Distance Education.

 NOTE: Use of the Blackboard Learning management system to offer supplemental materials (syllabus, course schedule, readings, web links, videos) in a 100% face-to-face course does not constitute an “online” course and does not require department, school or OCDE approval.
 However, your department scheduler will need to “turn on” the Bb Learn component of your course.